-Renting a dumpster can get quite expensive if you do so blindly.
+Renting a dumpster can get expensive if you fail to do your research.

-Luckily, there are several ways to ensure you’re getting the best price on a dumpster rental for whatever project you need it for.
+Luckily, there are several ways to ensure you’re getting the best price on a dumpster rental for whatever your disposal needs are.

 Pick the Right Dumpster Size

-One of the biggest mistakes people make when renting a dumpster is getting the wrong size.
+One of the biggest mistakes people make when renting a dumpster is ordering the wrong size.

-It’s extremely important to know exactly what and how much material you plan to dump.
+It’s extremely important to know exactly what and how much material you plan on dumping.

 Read more about dumpster sizing:

 - Why Large Dumpsters Sometimes Cost Less Than Small Dumpsters